Table of Contents

 A keen running tradition started in the mountains of Benguet with American colonialists introducing sports such as Baseball and cross-country races to help civilize the people discouraging head hunting and cannibalism.
 The strong tradition of long-distance running in the province continues to this day.

 Headhunting was how the various wild tribes manifested their mutual hostility.
 Inhabitants of rival villages took each other’s heads as often as opportunity afforded, and by an elaborate savage code, a man’s social position was largely determined by the number of heads he was able to hang over his door.
-The Americans soon found that the feuds of the headhunting villages knew nothing of their neighbors.
+The Americans soon found that the feuds of the headhunting villages knew nothing of their neighbours.
 Indeed, headhunting was little more than a savage sport.

 To bring the members of the different tribes and the inhabitants of different villages together was the task of the American authorities.
 To do this, trails were built, making the different communities easily accessible to each other.
 Rep the sport of headhunting, army officers introduced fewer bloody contests.